wp-plugins/display-site-numbers/readme.txt

 [DSN-list show="Categories, Comments, Posts]
 </code></pre>

-Valid terms in the list are: Categories, Comments, Posts, Authors, Images, Tags.
+Valid terms in the list are: Categories, Comments, Posts, Pages, Authors, Images, Tags.

 > If you like the plugin, feel free to rate it (on the right side of this page) or [donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=58XFDXEP4336Y).
 Thanks a lot! :)

 == Installation ==